Mat1020/Mat1020/README.md

 I’d be happy to collaborating and developing on your projects, and happy to help you through any of mine.

-I'm a guy ("He", "His", "Him") currently in a student.
+I'm a guy ("He", "His", "Him") currently a student.
 I was born in Caracas, Venezuela 🇻🇪 in Souht America.